 Motions presented before the TC should be discussed publicly to give a chance to the wider community to express their opinion.
 Motions should therefore be announced on the development mailing list and posted to Gerrit for review for a minimum of 7 calendar days.

 TC members can vote positively, negatively, or abstain (using the “RollCall-Vote” in Gerrit).
 Decisions need more positive votes than negative votes (ties mean the motion is rejected), and a minimum of positive votes of at least one third of the total number of TC members (rounded up: in a 13-member committee that means a minimum of 5 approvers).

 Patches with motions should use the gerrit topic tag

 Election for PTL seats¶

 PTL seats are completely renewed every development cycle.
 A separate election is run for each project team.
-These elections are collectively held no later than 3 weeks prior to each cycle final release date (on or before ‘R-3’ week) and should be held open for no less than four business days.
+The election nomination as well as the voting period should be open for fourteen days (2 weeks for each phase).
+These elections are collectively held (from the nomination start date until the voting end date) no later than 2 weeks prior to each cycle final release date (on or before ‘R-2’ week)

 Voters for PTL seats (“APC”)¶